How to properly taste whisky

 1. The color

-Hold your glass up to the light (preferably against a white background) and observe the color.
+Hold your glass against the light (preferably a white background) and observe the color.

 Color scale from light to dark:

-• Straw yellow/light gold: Young whiskies, bourbon barrel maturation
+• Straw yellow/Light gold: Young whiskies, Bourbon cask maturation

-• Mahogany/Dark brown: Long maturation, intensive sherry casks
+• Mahogany/Dark brown: Long maturation, intense Sherry casks

 What the color reveals:

-• Light whisky: Usually younger, aged in bourbon casks, lighter in taste
+• Lighter whisky: Usually younger, Bourbon casks, lighter in taste

-• Dark whisky: Sherry casks, longer maturation, more intense
+• Darker whisky: Sherry casks, longer aged, more intense

-Caution: Many whiskies are colored with caramel coloring (E150a) !
-Therefore, color is not always a reliable indicator.
-Look for labels such as "natural color" or "uncolored".
+Attention: Many whiskies are colored with caramel (E150a)!
+So the color is not always a reliable indicator.
+Look for indications like "natural color" or "uncolored".

-Swirl the glass gently and watch the whisky run down the side of the glass.
+Swirl the glass lightly and observe how the whisky runs down the side of the glass.

 What you see:

-• Thin, quick tears: Low alcohol content, light body
+• Thin, fast tears: Lower alcohol content, lighter body

 • Thick, slow tears: High alcohol content, full body, oily texture